-In this article, you will learn about bearing and types of bearings.
+In this article, you will learn about bearings it’s working, classification of Bearings, different types of bearings, uses of bearings & more.

 Bearing employs to support, guide and restrain moving the element.
 This is a stationary member and it carries the load.

 The part of the shaft supports by the bearing is known as the journal which is a moving member.
 Bearings are classified according to the type of operation they do.

 - to the directions of the loads or forces applied to the parts.

 - Shafting in workshops,